mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

         games)](#mantle-of-the-expert-and-drama-processes-games)
     -   [Digital informal / participatory culture and Learning](#digital-informal-participatory-culture-and-learning)
+    -   [Tinkering and Maps of learning Dimensions](#tinkering-and-maps-of-learning-dimensions)
         -   [Barrier - Inequality of access to participatory culture communities - PERHAPS REWRITE THIS BASED ON TENSIONS](#barrier---inequality-of-access-to-participatory-culture-communities---perhaps-rewrite-this-based-on-tensions)
     -   [Barrier - lack of knowledge of cultural processes](#barrier---lack-of-knowledge-of-cultural-processes)
--   [Review of relevant barriers emerging in the literature](#review-of-relevant-barriers-emerging-in-the-literature)
-    -   [Barrier: Paucity on research on designing for face to face learning communities of novice game makers](#barrier-paucity-on-research-on-designing-for-face-to-face-learning-communities-of-novice-game-makers)

 ## Research Questions - October 2023